PDF417/pdf417-android/README.md

 This problem is usually solved with transitive Maven dependencies, i.e. when publishing your AAR to Maven you specify dependencies of your AAR so they are automatically referenced by app using your AAR.
 Besides this, there are also several other approaches you can try:

 - you can ask your clients to reference _PDF417.mobi_ in their app when integrating your SDK
-- since the problem lies in resource merging part you can try avoiding this step by ensuring your library will not use any component from _PDF417.mobi_ that uses resources (i.e. _Pdf417ScanActivity_).
-You can perform [custom UI integration](#recognizerView) while taking care that all resources (strings, layouts, images, ...) used are solely from your AAR, not from _PDF417.mobi_.
-Then, in your AAR you should not reference `LibPdf417Mobi.aar` as gradle dependency, instead you should unzip it and copy its assets to your AAR’s assets folder, its classes.jar to your AAR’s lib folder (which should be referenced by gradle as jar dependency) and contents of its jni folder to your AAR’s src/main/jniLibs folder.
+- since the problem lies in resource merging part you can try avoiding this step by ensuring your library will not use any component from _PDF417.mobi_ that uses resources (i.e. built-in activities, fragments and views, except `RecognizerRunnerView`).
+You can perform [custom UI integration](#recognizerRunnerView) while taking care that all resources (strings, layouts, images, ...) used are solely from your AAR, not from _PDF417.mobi_.
+Then, in your AAR you should not reference `LibPdf417Mobi.aar` as gradle dependency, instead you should unzip it and copy its assets to your AAR’s assets folder, its `classes.jar` to your AAR’s lib folder (which should be referenced by gradle as jar dependency) and contents of its jni folder to your AAR’s src/main/jniLibs folder.
 - Another approach is to use [3rd party unofficial gradle script](https://github.com/adwiv/android-fat-aar) that aim to combine multiple AARs into single fat AAR.
-Use this script at your own risk.
+Use this script at your own risk and report issues to [its developers](https://github.com/adwiv/android-fat-aar/issues) - we do not offer support for using that script.
+- There is also a [3rd party unofficial gradle plugin](https://github.com/Vigi0303/fat-aar-plugin) which aims to do the same, but is more up to date with latest updates to Android gradle plugin.
+Use this plugin at your own risk and report all issues with using to [its developers](https://github.com/Vigi0303/fat-aar-plugin/issues) - we do not offer support for using that plugin.

 # <a name="archConsider"></a> Processor architecture considerations

 _PDF417.mobi_ is distributed with both ARMv7, ARM64, x86 and x86_64 native library binaries.

 ARMv7 architecture gives the ability to take advantage of hardware accelerated floating point operations and SIMD processing with [NEON](http://www.arm.com/products/processors/technologies/neon.php).
 This gives _PDF417.mobi_ a huge performance boost on devices that have ARMv7 processors.
 Most new devices (all since 2012.) have ARMv7 processor so it makes little sense not to take advantage of performance boosts that those processors can give.
 Also note that some devices with ARMv7 processors do not support NEON instruction sets.
 Most popular are those based on [NVIDIA Tegra 2](https://en.wikipedia.org/wiki/Tegra#Tegra_2) fall into this category.
 Since these devices are old by today's standard, _PDF417.mobi_ does not support them.
+For the same reason, _PDF417.mobi_ does not support devices with ARMv5 (`armeabi`) architecture.

 ARM64 is the new processor architecture that most new devices use.
 ARM64 processors are very powerful and also have the possibility to take advantage of new NEON64 SIMD instruction set to quickly process multiple pixels with single instruction.